 Cranston is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 81,456 people and 17 constituent neighborhoods, Cranston is the third largest community in Rhode Island.

-Cranston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cranston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cranston is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Cranston who work in office and administrative support (12.72%), sales jobs (11.57%), and management occupations (9.02%).

 Also of interest is that Cranston has more people living here who work in computers and math than 95% of the places in the US.

 One of the nice things about Cranston is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The education level of Cranston citizens is substantially higher than the typical US community, as 33.16% of adults in Cranston have at least a bachelor's degree.

 The per capita income in Cranston in 2018 was $33,974, which is low income relative to Rhode Island, and upper middle income relative to the rest of the US.
 This equates to an annual income of $135,896 for a family of four.
 However, Cranston contains both very wealthy and poor people as well.